Wabash National

 Wabash (formerly Wabash National) is an American diversified industrial manufacturing company and one of North America's largest producers of semi-trailers and truck bodies.
 The company specializes in the design and production of dry freight vans, refrigerated vans, platform trailers, liquid tank trailers, truck bodies and composite products.

-Its products are sold primarily under the Wabash brand name since 2022.
-Prior to 2022, products were sold under: Wabash National, Transcraft, Benson, Walker Transport, Brenner Tank, Bulk Tank International and Supreme.
+Previously, its products were sold primarily under: Wabash National, Transcraft, Benson, Walker Transport, Brenner Tank, Bulk Tank International and Supreme.
+In 2022, the company consolidated under the Wabash brand name.
 The company operates a number of Parts & Services centers throughout the United States.
 In 2024, the total revenue was 1.95 billion USD.